A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Examples of geometric Aubin sets

 \subsection{Higher-order Q-curvatures}

-The aforementioned result of Mazumdar states that if $(M^n,g)$, $n > 2k$, is closed Riemannian $n$-manifold for which the GJMS operator~\cite{MR1190438} $P_{2k}$ of order $2k$ has positive Green's function and satisfies $0 < Y_{Q_{2k}}(M^n,[g]) < Y_{Q_{2k}}(S^n,[\grd])$, then there is a positive minimizer of $Y_{Q_{2k}}(M^n,[g])$.
-The condition $Y_{Q_{2k}}(M^n,[g])>0$ is not geometric, nor is either condition easy to check.
+The aforementioned result of Mazumdar states that if $(M^n,g)$, $n > 2k$, is compact Riemannian $n$-manifold for which the GJMS operator~\cite{MR1190438} $P_{2k}$ of order $2k$ has positive Green's function and satisfies $0 < Y_{Q_{2k}}(M^n,[g]) < Y_{Q_{2k}}(S^n,[\grd])$, then there is a positive minimizer of $Y_{Q_{2k}}(M^n,[g])$.
+The condition $Y_{Q_{2k}}(M^n,[g])>0$ is not preserved under finite covers, nor is either condition easy to check.
 The most general geometric sufficient conditions for the existence of minimizers follow from the work of Case and Malchiodi~\cite{case-malchiodi}:

 Let $m \in \bN_0$ be a nonnegative integer.
 An \defn{$m$-special Einstein product ($m$-SEP)}~\cite{MR2574315} is a Riemannian product manifold $(M_1^m \times M_2^{n-m}, g_1 \oplus g_2)$ such that $\Ric_{g_1} = -(m-1)\lambda g_1$ and $\Ric_{g_2} = (n-m-1)\lambda g_2$ for some constant $\lambda > 0$.
 Case and Malchiodi showed that if $n$ is sufficiently large relative to $k$ and $m$, then the Green's function of $P_{2k}$ is positive and